 DNS PROBE FINISHED NXDOMAIN Error in Chrome

-Clear Chrome Browser Cache
+1. Clear Chrome Browser Cache

 1. Open Google Chrome Browser on your computer (In case you are not already there)

-Flush DNS Cache
+2. Flush DNS Cache

 This time, you should be able to reach the website without encountering any error message from Chrome browser.

-Reset Network Adapter (Winsock Reset)
+3. Reset Network Adapter (Winsock Reset)

 Follow the steps below to Reset the Network Adapter on your Windows 10 computer.

-2. On the Command Prompt window, type netsh winsock reset and press the enter key.
+2. On the Command Prompt window, type netsh winsock reset and press the Enter key.

-Switch to Google DNS
+4. Switch to Google DNS

-6. Click on OK to save the new DNS Server settings.
+5. Click on OK to save the new DNS Server settings.

-With these steps you have successfully changed the DNS Server on your Windows 10 computer to Google DNS.
-In case you want to use OpenDNS you need to type in 126.96.36.199 in the Preferred DNS server box and 220.127.116.11 in Alternate DNS Server box.
+Note: In case you want to use OpenDNS, type 184.108.40.206 in the Preferred DNS server box and 220.127.116.11 in Alternate DNS Server box.